 We are particularly interested in manuscripts that explore simple concepts, encourage very young children’s imaginative play, and provide opportunities for adult readers and babies to interact.
 We welcome work that reflects diverse family cultures and traditions.

 General submissions are always open.

-BABYBUG (for babies and toddlers) seeks poetry, action rhymes, finger plays, and very short stories that celebrate summertime.
-Your work might explore sunny outings to the park or beach, the season’s special games, sights, and sounds, or some other interesting aspect of summer.
-We’re looking for playful writing that the very young will want to hear again and again.
+Babybug (for babies and toddlers) seeks poetry, action rhymes, finger plays, and very short stories that celebrate autumn.
+Your work might explore trips to the orchard or rainy days spent inside, the season’s special games, sights and sounds, or other appealing aspects of fall.
+We're interested in lively writing that the very young will want to hear again and again.
 Please be concise; poems can be up to eight lines and stories up to six sentences.

 Before submitting, be sure to familiarize yourself with our magazines.
 (Sample copies are available for viewing at the Cricket Media Store, or you can order a current issue by calling 800-821-0115.)
 Issues are also available at many local libraries.

 While BABYBUG does not distribute theme lists for upcoming issues, below you will find a list of some (but by no means all) topics of interest to the magazine’s editors and readers.

 Babies’ and toddlers’ relationships with others (immediate and extended family members, caregivers, other babies and older children)